openstack/swift/doc/source/overview_large_objects.rst

 Dynamic large object support has gone through various iterations before settling on this implementation.

-The primary factor driving the limitation of object size in swift is maintaining balance among the partitions of the ring.
+The primary factor driving the limitation of object size in Swift is maintaining balance among the partitions of the ring.
 To maintain an even dispersion of disk usage throughout the cluster the obvious storage pattern was to simply split larger objects into smaller segments, which could then be